forgotten-pillar/fp-notes/content/sanctification/wisdom-10th-commandment.md

 > 11. And thou mourn at the last, when **thy flesh and thy body are consumed**,
 > ...
 > 13. Drink waters out of thine own cistern, and running waters out of thine own well.
-> 14. Let thy fountains be dispersed abroad, and rivers of waters in the streets.
+> 14. Let thy fountains be [*not* - mistakenly missing in KJV] dispersed abroad, and rivers of waters in the streets.
 > 15. Let them be only thine own, and not strangers’ with thee.
 > 16. Let thy fountain be blessed: ...

 Simply spoken, if you go after a strange woman, you will give all your wealth to strangers.

-Why should one do that?
+Why should one do that to himself?
 It is short sighted.
-Rather the Wisdom propose the wise reasoning:
+Christ's loving advice is as follows:

 > [!bible] [Proverbs 5:18-20 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+5:18-20&version=kjv)
-> 18. Let thy fountain be blessed: and rejoice with the wife of thy youth.
+> 18. Let thy fountain be blessed: and **rejoice with the wife of thy youth**.
 > 19. Let her be as the loving hind and pleasant roe; let her breasts satisfy thee at all times; and be thou ravished always with her love.
 > 20. And why wilt thou, my son, be ravished with a strange woman, and embrace the bosom of a stranger?

-Unless you ponder upon the consequences of your actions, certainly God will ponder upon your ways.
+Unless we ponder upon the consequences of our actions, certainly God will ponder upon our ways.
 The cause and effect will produce its outcome.

 > [!bible] [Proverbs 5:21-23 - KJV](https://www.biblegateway.com/passage/?search=Proverbs+5:21-23&version=kjv)
 > 21. For the ways of man are before the eyes of the LORD, and he **pondereth** all his goings.